cornell-netlab/pifo-trees-artifact/README.md

 ### Advanced

 Now let us visit the definitions and methods that pertain to the embedding algorithm.
 These all live in [`topo.ml`](lib/topo.ml).
 Look out for:
-1. `Addr`.
+1. `Addr`, which is how we walk down a topology and identify a particular node.
-2. The homomorphic embedding of one topology into another, written `f : Topo -> Topo` in the paper.
+2. The homomorphic embedding of one topology into another, written `f : Addr -> Addr` in Definition 5.2 of the paper.
 In the code it is called `map`.
 3. Given a map `f`, we can lift it to operate over paths, as discussed in Definition 5.8 of the paper.
-This lifting method is called `lift_tilde` in the code.
+This lifting function is called `lift_tilde` in the code.
 It creates `f-tilde: Path -> Path`.

 ## Embedding Algorithms